MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q1.
 What are the basic steps to enable Workplace Analytics?

 A1.
-These are main tasks required to enable Workplace Analytics for your organization:
+The main tasks required to enable Workplace Analytics for your organization are:

 * Assign licenses
 * Assign roles
 * Configure settings
 * Upload organizational data

 For complete information about setup, see [Set up Workplace Analytics](../setup/set-up-workplace-analytics.md).